Awareness and prevention

 Information and resources

-Below are links to key Victorian and federal government bodies and regulators associated with gambling.
+The key Victorian and Australian government bodies and regulators associated with gambling are:

-The current Minister for Gaming and Liquor Regulation is Ms Marlene Kairouz.
-She is also the Minister for Consumer Affairs.
+The Minister for Gaming and Liquor Regulation is Ms Marlene Kairouz.
+She is also the Minister for Consumer Affairs and Minister for Local Government.

-The current Minister for Racing is Martin Pakula.
+The Minister for Racing is Mr Martin Pakula.
 He is also the Attorney-General.

-The Office of Liquor Gaming and Racing supports the work of both the Minister for Gaming and Liquor Regulation and the Minister for Racing regarding legislation and regulation, gambling and racing issues, industry initiatives, and appeal matters.
+The Office of Liquor Gaming and Racing (OLGR) supports the work of both the Minister for Gaming and Liquor Regulation and the Minister for Racing regarding legislation and regulation, gambling and racing issues, industry initiatives, and appeal matters.
+The Gambling Licensing Program was established in July 2015 within the OLGR with the purpose of overseeing the delivery of all current and upcoming gambling licensing projects.

 The Victorian Commission for Gambling and Liquor Regulation (VCGLR) is an independent statutory authority responsible for the regulation of gambling and liquor laws, the provision of licenses and the monitoring of compliance in Victoria.
 It also collects gambling taxes and levies.
 It began operation in 2012 as a successor to the Victorian Commission for Gambling Regulation.

-The Victorian Civil and Administrative Tribunal (VCAT) is responsible for hearing appeals from decisions made by the Victorian Commission for Gambling and Liquor Regulation.
-Contact VCAT to obtain specific information on hearings.
+Victorian Civil and Administrative Tribunal (VCAT) is responsible for hearing appeals from decisions made by the VCGLR.
+Contact VCAT to obtain specific information about hearings.

-The Commonwealth Department of Communications, formerly the Department of Broadband, Communications and the Digital Economy, is responsible for the telecommunications structure in Australia, this includes administration of the Interactive Gambling Act, which governs gambling over phones and the internet.
-The department provides a dedicated page covering online gambling.
-The department is also responsible for the regulation of broadcasting.
+The Department of Communications and the Arts is responsible for the telecommunications structure in Australia.
+This includes administration of the Interactive Gambling Act 2001, which governs gambling over phones and the internet.
+The department provides a dedicated webpage covering online gambling.